Most popular💥

 Ingredients

-Infographic showing ingredients for Classic Bound Potato Salad including waxy potatoes, bowls of mayonnaise, Dijon mustard, apple cider vinegar, chopped celery, red onions, hard-boiled eggs, and fresh parsley on a light grey background.
+Infographic showing ingredients for Classic Bound Potato Salad including waxy potatoes, mayonnaise, Dijon mustard, apple cider vinegar, chopped celery, red onions, hard-boiled eggs, and fresh parsley.

 • Waxy potatoes — 1 kg